Tungsten0/CIS-286-Project/README.md

 # CIS-286-Project

 CIS 286 Group Project

 Due date: May 5, 2023 at 11:59 p.m.

-Group structure: no more than 3 students per group.
+Group structure:
+Programmer: Marco Lee-Shi
+Designer: Amali Teck
+Researcher: Leanna Gutierrez

 Overview
 This assessment provides an opportunity for you to apply the concepts and technologies